 Caltrans proposes a safety improvement project for the intersection of State Route 59 and Gerard Avenue in Merced County.
+A single-lane roundabout will be installed to improve this intersection.
 See Figures 1 and 2 for the Project Vicinity Map and Project Location Map, respectively.
-Two build alternatives and a no-build alternative are being considered.
-The build alternatives offer a choice of a traffic signal or a single-lane roundabout.

-Project construction activities would include roadway pavement widening and replacement, grading, or other ground disturbance such as trenching, removal of excess soil and pavement sections, minor vegetation removal, drainage facilities removal and installation, electrical improvements, signing and striping improvements, removal of facilities within or next to proposed right-of-way, utility relocation, night work, and acquiring additional right-of-way on the corners of the intersection.
+Construction activities would include roadway pavement widening and replacement, grading, or other ground disturbance such as trenching, removal of excess soil and pavement sections, minor vegetation removal, drainage facilities removal and installation, electrical improvements, signing and striping improvements, removal of facilities within or next to proposed right-ofway, utility relocation, night work, and acquiring additional right-of-way on the corners of the intersection.

-Figure 2: Project Location Map
+Figure 1: Project Vicinity Map

-The project limits are from post mile 13.4 to post mile 13.8 on State Route 59, from 0.2 mile south to 0.2 mile north of the State Route 59 and Gerard Avenue intersection.
+The project limits run from post miles 13.4 to 13.8 on State Route 59, from 0.2 mile south to 0.2 mile north of the State Route 59 and Gerard Avenue intersection.
 The intersection is at post mile 13.63, near the City of Merced in Merced County.
-The project would require temporary lane closures and may require traffic on Gerard Avenue to be redirected to Childs Avenue or Mission Avenue via other local roads to access State Route 59 during project construction.
-Figures 1 and 2 show the project location in relation to the county and local roads.